GayBelarus: 2009

+GayBelarus was founded on 18 January 2009 with the goal of providing necessary aid and support for lesbians, gays, bisexuals, and transgender people and their families and friends.

 The Month against Homophobia

-One of the first large-scale and public events, initiated by the LGBT Human Rights Project "GayBelarus" in 2009, was the Belarusian campaign against homophobia, inaugurated in Minsk, on 17 April.
-The campaign involved several events, and the first of these was the premiere of the documentary about LGBT Christians ‘Fish Cannot Fly’, attended by nearly 80 people.
-The movie was followed by debates on faith, religion, Christianity, Protestantism and fundamental churches.
+The Belarusian campaign against homophobia was one of GayBelarus' first large-scale, public events.
+It began in Minsk, on April 17, 2009.
+The campaign involved several events, the first of which was the premiere of Fish Cannot Fly, a documentary about LGBT Christians.
+This was followed by debates on faith, religion, Christianity, Protestantism, and fundamentalist churches.

-As a result of the campaign, the Belarusian party "The Greens" (BPG) officially announced the establishment of the Commission on the Lesbian, Gay, Bisexual and Transgender (LGBT) rights.
-The Greens was the first Belarusian party to have such a commission in their structure.
-The announcement of the LGBT-subdivision establishment in the party was timed to the campaign "Month against Homophobia in Belarus".
+As a result of the campaign, the Belarusian party The Greens (BPG) announced the establishment of the Commission on Lesbian, Gay, Bisexual and Transgender (LGBT) rights.
+They were the first Belarusian party to have such a commission in their structure.

-The Belarusian online media highly praised the Belarusian LGBT activists work carried out in the period from 17 April to 17 May within the "Month against Homophobia in Belarus", and called it the second most important cultural project in 2009, which was designed to inform Belarusians about the life and problems of the LGBT community.
+LiveJournal called the campaign the second most important cultural project in 2009.

 Day of Silence

-In April 2009, the human rights activists of the LGBT Human Rights Project "GayBelarus", the Belarusian Initiative for Sexual and Gender Equality, with the support of the public association "Young Social Democrats - Young Gramada" held in Minsk a public action Day of Silence, in the form of a "silent" flashmob.
-With their mouths taped, the participants of the action handed out leaflets with information about what homophobia is and why society needs to deal with this problem.

-Not without incident, while handing out the leaflets the flash mob participants were approached by two police officers with a request to show them the flyers.
-However, looking through the anti-homophobia leaflets for a few minutes, the policemen came to conclusion that the action might be continued but the protesters should peel the tape off their mouths.
+In April 2009, human rights activists from GayBelarus, the Belarusian Initiative for Sexual and Gender Equality, with the support of the public association Young Social Democrats (Young Gramada), held a public Day of Silence in Minsk in the form of a silent flashmob.
+Participants taped their mouths shut and handed out information leaflets about what homophobia is and why society needs to deal with it.
+While handing out the leaflets, participants were approached by two police officers with a request to show them the flyers.
+After looking through the anti-homophobia leaflets for a few minutes, the policemen came to conclusion that the action can continue, but the protesters should peel the tape off their mouths.

 5th National Belarusian LGBT Conference

-On 26 September in Minsk was held the conference "LGBT - movement and non-governmental institutions.
-Prospects of cooperation with the NGO sector and the active civil society to overcome homophobia in Belarus".
-The event was initiated by the LGBT Human Rights Project "GayBelarus" together with the project "GayRussia.Ru".
+On September 26 2009, the "LGBT - movement and non-governmental institutions" conference was held in Minsk.
+It focused on cooperation with NGOs and civil society to overcome homophobia in Belarus.
+GayBelarus collaborated with the organisation GayRussia.Ru to initiate the event.
 The conference was attended by representatives of some political parties, as well as a wide range of NGOs and civil initiatives, including some anarchists.
-In total, there were about 100 participants from more than 30 organizations to take part in the event.

-Homophobia in Belarus, ways to overcome the problem, the peculiar features of East European LGBT- movement, male and female activists’ interactions and other issues were raised in the various presentations, projects and reports within the conference.